Esri/calcite-design-system/packages/calcite-components/conventions/README.md

 Private/internal properties should be annotated accordingly to avoid exposing them in the doc and/or API.
 You can do this by using the `@private`/`@internal` [JSDoc](https://jsdoc.app/) tags.

+### Property values

+Property values should be meaningful.
+Avoid using values such as "default" for default values.
+Instead, use a more descriptive value.

 ### Reflecting to attributes

 It is recommended to reflect properties that fit the following criteria: